 Visiting the Anne Frank House humanizes the horrors of the Holocaust.
 Anne’s story is only one out of six million victims and serves as a stark reminder of a grim period in modern history.

 While Amsterdam already draws millions of tourists every year, visiting the Anne Frank House in itself merits a trip to the city.
+Though if this is a topic that interests you deeply, besides visiting the house there are also some tours about the fascinating story of Anne Frank.

 Royal Palace in Amsterdam